fido-device-onboard/pri-fidoiot/README.md

-**NOTE**: The "protocol-next" branch of the PRI repository contains a preliminary implementation of the [FIDO IoT Spec - Working Draft ](https://fidoalliance.org/specs/fidoiot/FIDO-IoT-spec-v1.0-wd-20200730.html) published by the FIDO Alliance.
+**NOTE**: This is a preliminary implementation of the [FIDO IoT Spec - Working Draft ](https://fidoalliance.org/specs/fidoiot/FIDO-IoT-spec-v1.0-wd-20200730.html) published by the FIDO Alliance.
 The implementation is experimental and incomplete, and is not ready for use in any production capacity.
 Some cryptographic algorithms and encoding formats have not been implemented, and any aspect of this implementation is subject to change.

 # FIDO IoT Quick Start